mocnik-science/folk-music-simulation/README.md

 This software is a first try to simulate the dissemination of tunes in a traditional folk music context.
 For more information, please refer to:

-* F.-B. Mocnik: [**Tradition as a spatiotemporal process – the case of Swedish folk music.**](#) Proceedings of the 21st AGILE Conference on Geographic Information Science, 2018, to appear
+* FB Mocnik: [**Tradition as a spatiotemporal process – the case of Swedish folk music.**](#) Proceedings of the 21st AGILE Conference on Geographic Information Science, 2018, to appear

 # Usage